Silver Quarters

 The Washington Quarter was produced in 90% silver for 32 years.
 During that time, mint records show that 3,776,126,601 Washington Quarters were minted.
 That’s more than 3.75 billion coins.
 Even though a sizable amount of these coins were melted down and repurposed, Washington Silver Quarters account for the vast majority of Junk Silver available in the secondary bullion market today.

 Each Silver Washington Quarter weighs 6.25 grams.
 The alloy is 90% silver and 10% copper, which means that each quarter contains 5.616 grams of silver and .634 grams of copper.
 Some weight reduction will occur due to circulation and wear and tear over time.
-However, the amount lost will generally be pretty small, typically only fractions of a gram.
+However, the amount lost will generally be small, typically only fractions of a gram.

 Quick Facts about Junk Silver Quarters